 Local workers - Qualifications - Mining

-In Murweh Shire, the Mining workforce has a lower proportion with tertiary qualifications compared to Queensland.
+In Sutherland Shire, the Mining workforce has a similar proportion with tertiary qualifications compared to New South Wales.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.

 The level of qualifications in a workforce relate to a number of factors including:

 - The skill and qualification level required to enter an industry;

 - The professional or working ambitions of people (to seek education as youth or retraining as adults);